 Because I want to diversify my real estate exposure to non-coastal markets, I thought it would be good to do some research on Streitwise, a real estate platform which is focused on secondary non-gateway markets that have the potential to generate higher dividends.

 Streitwise approached me last year to do a review but I was too busy at the time.
-Now, with another year of operating experience under its belt and the economy gradually opening up in 2H2020, let’s see how they are doing and what their plans are going forward.
+Now, with another year of operating experience under its belt and the economy gradually opening up, let’s see how they are doing and what their plans are going forward.

 Streitwise’s main product is the 1st Streit Office Inc. It is the real estate investment trust that is sponsored and managed by Tryperion Partners and offered for sale on the Streitwise website.